wso2/testgrid/docs/Infrastructure-Deployment-Scenarios-Repository-Structure.md

 ### Scripts
 #### init.sh
-This script will be run before all the scenario tests.
+This script will run before all the scenario tests.
 This is intended to do a set of common tasks (such as tenant creation) that is applicable for all scenarios.